v505k/v505k/README.md

 <h2 align="center"> 🔎 Knowledge 📖 </h2>
 </div>
 <div align = "center">
-<p align = "justify"><b><a href = "https://z44o.github.io" ><h1>Z44d</h1></a> from Egypt who loves to work with Python and C++ , Css and Html.
+<p align = "justify"><b><a href = "https://v505k.github.io" ><h1>Z44d</h1></a> from SYR who loves to work with Object-C and Swift , Css and Html.
 A year ago, I learned Html and Css, also some reverse engineering to develop apps and telegram bots and Library.
 Nowdays, I focus on Computer Science.
 So I do my best in every specialtation area.
 My programming languages are Python, C++, Css, Html, Shell Script and Powershell Script.
 Check my repositories and give your opinion I'll do my best and be better every day.</b>
 <br>